 COVID-19 Response

 July 24, 2020

 As a result of COVID-19, ScholarCHIPS has had to pivot to providing and conducting our one-on-one mentor and mentee orientations, mentoring activities, and events for scholars to 100% virtual methods.
 We have also had to shift our focus to ensure that our scholars’ urgent and emergency needs were and are being met during the COVID-19 pandemic.
 ScholarCHIPS also had to cancel its gala, which was scheduled for November 2020.
 This will significantly impact our fundraising efforts this year (FY2021).
-Please read below to learn more details of the steps we have taken since March 2020.
+Please read below to learn more details of the ScholarCHIPS Steps During Covid 19 since March 2020.

+COVID-19 Response